inpsyde/vip-composer-plugin/README.md

 #### Deploy

-`--local` option make the command perform a set of tasks to prepare, sync and update the VIP Go GitHub repository:
+`--deploy` option makes the command perform a set of tasks to prepare, sync and update the VIP Go GitHub repository:

 - Clone the remote repository into a temporary folder
 - Replace in this temporary folder all the updated files that has to be deployed, skipping all those that should not (e.g. dev dependencies)